hoodietramp/TryHackMe-KOTH-Machine-Production-Writeup/README.md

 ![image](images/ftp.png)

-We get id-rsa of a user, if we the public key too, and cat that out we can see the id_rsa was of user `ashu`<br />
+We get id-rsa of a user, if we get the public key too, and cat that out we can see the id_rsa was of user `ashu`<br />

 -----------------------
 ##### Login via user `Ashu`:<br />